avimallu/IntelligentReceiptSplitter/README.md

 Know Python?
 Then read on to run it locally.

-Don't know Python?
+Don't know enough Python?
 Watch this space.

 ## Screenshots